 The first clue you’re not actually in high school anymore is the bar that stretches the length of one wall.
 You can get everything from Chicago’s own Goose Island beer to classic cocktails with Saved by the Bell-themed names.
 My choice was a Mark Paul 75 (aka French 75).

 Chicago takes its food seriously, and Saved by the Max does not disappoint on that front.
 Chef Brian Fisher, who recently departed a Michelin-star restaurant, now makes some phenomenal options named after the show’s characters (of course).

 My choice was Tori’s Fried Chicken, a beer-battered Korean fried chicken on a roasted scallion waffle with spiced syrup.
 So many flavors and so much deliciousness.
 Other popular items include A.C.
 Sliders (pulled pork with Jameson BBQ sauce), Mac & Screech (macaroni and cheese), and a Preppy BLT.
 It’s kitschy but fabulous.

 Between bites, customers inspect every aspect of Saved by the Max.
 They grin from ear to ear taking selfies in front of “The Max” sign.
 They gasp audibly at the promotional photos of the cast near the bathrooms.
 Everyone is so happy.
 And the servers are more than happy to take a quick photo (or 10) to preserve the experience for posterity.

 Visiting the Pop-Up Restaurant

 Saved by the Max was open in Chicago from June 2016-May 2017.
 It was later open in West Hollywood, California, from May 2018-April 2019.
-As of April 2020, the next location has yet to be announced.
+In August 2020, a 5-day takeout pop-up event was held simultaneously in Los Angeles, Chicago, and New York.
+The the next location has yet to be announced.